UK Water Efficiency Strategy

 The Water Efficiency Strategy Steering Group works with Waterwise to deliver Waterwise’s Water Efficiency Strategy for the UK and the actions it sets out.

-Supported by Water UK and formed in January 2017, the Strategy Steering Group is chaired by Daniel Johns, Anglian Water Executive Director of Strategic Growth and Resilience.
+Supported by Water UK and formed in January 2017, the Strategy Steering Group is chaired by Daniel Johns, Anglian Water’s Head of Strategic Growth and Public Policy.
 Membership includes water efficiency practitioners from the UK water industry, regulators and government.
 The Secretariat is provided by Waterwise.

 The Water Efficiency Strategy for the UK was developed and produced by Waterwise.
 It is both visionary and pragmatic.
 Policy, regulatory and practical actions to deliver ambitious water efficiency in innovative ways are at its heart.
 Waterwise’s thought leadership team continues to drive forward and track the action with governments, regulators, industry, customers and others.